Skip to content Skip to footer

 Formats of Contribution

-• Individual Papers (max 20 minutes)
+• Individual Papers / Contributions (max 20 minutes)

 Apart from standard conference formats, individual contributions may also include short films, audio essays, or participatory/speculative design proposals presented within the 20-minute slot.
+Submission should include:

 • Panels (4–6 papers, max 20 minutes each)

 Panel proposals should bring together 4–6 papers addressing a shared theme, theoretical problem, or empirical domain.
+Submission should include:

 Practical Information